Generation of Kochen-Specker contextual sets in higher dimensions by dimensional upscaling whose complexity does not scale with dimension and their applications: Hypergraphs generated by the upscaling method in higher dimensions

-Billions of 8-dim critical KS MMPHs from the smallest ones upwards are provided in \cite{pavicic-pra-17} for different vector components, so, there is no need to employ the dimensional upscaling to replicate some of them here.
-However, we did make us of a 34-9 KS MMPHs that was already known in 8 dimensions as a seed for MMPHs in higher dimensions.
+Billions of 8D critical KS MMPHs obtainable from the 3280-1361376 $\{0,\pm\}$ master are given in \cite{pavicic-pra-17}.
+So, there is no need to employ the dimensional upscaling to replicate some of them here.
+However, we do make use of the smallest 34-{\bf 9} KS MMPH, shown in Fig.~\ref{fig:8d}(a), as a seed for dimensional upscaling of MMPHs in higher dimensions.